simonspa/corryvreckan/src/modules/Clustering4D/README.md

 **Status**: Functional

 ### Description
 This module performs clustering for detectors with valid individual hit timestamps.
 The clustering method is either an arithmetic mean or a a charge-weighted centre of gravity calculation, using a positional cut and a timing cut on proximity.
 If the pixel information is binary (i.e. no valid charge-equivalent information is available), the arithmetic mean is calculated for the position.
+Also, if one pixel of a cluster has charge zero, the arithmetic mean is calculated even if charge-weighting is selected.

 Split clusters can be recovered using a larger search radius for neighbouring pixels.